 Median forecast repayment times for New Zealand Student Loan Scheme borrowers

-By ethnic group, for borrowers who left study in 2018
+By leaving debt band (NZD thousands), for borrowers who left study in 2019

 Source: Statistics New Zealand IDI and Ministry of Education Student